korintje/pMAIRS/README.md

 # Functions
 This script can calculate OP(out-of-plane), IP (in-plane), and tilt angle spectra from a set of infrared spectra.
-The spectra data are loaded as pandas DataFrame.
+The spectra data are loaded as numpy.ndarray.

 # Examples
 ```python